ycpcs/cs201-fall2026/lectures/lecture01.md

 A Java program is a collection of Java classes.
 A Java class is a *user-defined data type*, very much like a C struct type.
 However, in addition to having fields (member variables), a Java class also has methods (member functions).
 A class is a way to add "behavior" to instances of a user-defined data type.
 This is the key idea in *object-oriented programming*, which will be a major theme of this course.

-Example Java class (type and run in within Eclipse):
+Example Java class (type and run in Eclipse):

 {% highlight java %}
 public class Hello {